Koshcher/koshak-layout/index.md

 ![Layout image](img/layout.png)

 ## About

-Being a programmer, I type a lot and I suffer from Repetitive Strain Injury (RSI) and tendonitis on my wrist.
 I’ve tried many different ways to help make it better.
 One way to do this is to switch to a different keyboard layout other than [QWERTY](http://en.wikipedia.org/wiki/QWERTY).
 QWERTY was supposedly designed for typewriters to solve a very specific problem–to keep the types from jamming against each other.
 The most frequently used keys were placed apart from each other to prevent them from jamming.
 This results in a non-ergonomic layout.
 However, there are alternatives.

 ## Compare
 - Alice in wonderland